amir20/dozzle/docs/guide/faq.md

 ## I am seeing host not found error in the logs.
 How do I fix it?

-Using Podman doesn't create an engine-id like Docker.
+This should be a Podman only error: Using Podman doesn't create an engine-id like Docker.

 To resolve the error take following steps:

 1. Create the folders:  ```mkdir -p /var/lib/docker```
 2. Install uuidgen if necessary